vaggeliskls/windows-in-docker-container/README.md

 ![windows screenshot](https://github.com/vaggeliskls/windows-in-docker-container/blob/main/images/screen-1.png?raw=true )

-> The PAT token needs Read and Write access to organization self hosted runners

 # Remote Desktop
 For debugging purposes or testing you can always connect to the VM with remote desktop softwares.